Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Representation

-In addition to these lightweight and simple backbone, larger backbone networks will be the mainstream trend in the future.
-With the success of Transformers in the field of computer vision\cite{vit}, Transformer-based feature extraction methods have also been applied to BEV Local map perception tasks such as Swin\cite{Swin}.
-Refer to the methods on the Nuscece leaderboard, The state-of-the-art methods all use pre-trained VIT-L as the backbone network, or its variant EVA-02\cite{eva}.
+In addition to lightweight and simple backbone, larger backbone networks will be the mainstream trend in the future.
+With the success of transformers in the field of computer vision\cite{vit}, transformer-based feature extraction methods have also been applied to BEV local map perception tasks such as Swin Transformer\cite{Swin}.
+Refer to the methods on the nuScenes leaderboard, The state-of-the-art methods all use pre-trained VIT-L\cite{vit} as the backbone network, or its variant EVA-02\cite{eva}.
 This large pre-trained backbone network is the key to improving model performance, although the large number of parameters and computational complexity of large models can seriously affect inference speed.
 Nevertheless, its performance directly promotes detection accuracy.

-The training of these large models requires massive data support, but data labeling is costly and limited, and self supervised training methods will become mainstream.
-With the widespread application of BERT\cite{bert} pre-trained models in various downstream tasks for self supervised tasks in natural language processing, it has demonstrated a powerful ability to learn language representations.
-Similarly, in self supervised learning in computer vision tasks, MAE\cite{mae} randomly masks patches on images and implements self supervised learning of masked images.
+The training of these large models requires massive data support, but data labeling is costly and limited, and self-supervised training methods will become mainstream.
+With the widespread application of BERT\cite{bert} pre-trained models in various downstream tasks for self-supervised tasks in natural language processing, it has demonstrated a powerful ability to learn language representations.
+Similarly, in self-supervised learning in computer vision tasks, MAE\cite{mae} randomly masks patches on images and implements self-supervised learning of masked images.
 The achievements of MIM\cite{mim} based pre-training algorithms are flourishing in the field of computer vision.
-This self supervised pre-training model can not only solve the problem of high cost labels, but also better learn the representation relationship of images.
+This self-supervised pre-training model can not only solve the problem of high-cost labels, but also better learn the representation relationship of images.

-Whether based on CNN or Transformer methods, the ultimate goal is to obtain high-quality feature representations of panoramic images.
-For BEV Local map perception tasks, feature representation is crucial as it directly affects the accuracy and robustness of the perception system.
-The global feature extraction mechanism of FPN module or Transformer can significantly improve the overall performance of the network, making it more effective in perception and decision-making in complex driving environments.
+Whether based on CNN or transformer methods, the ultimate goal is to obtain high-quality feature representations of panoramic images.
+For BEV local map perception tasks, feature representation is crucial as it directly affects the accuracy and robustness of the perception system.
+The global feature extraction mechanism of FPN module or transformer can significantly improve the overall performance of the network, making it more effective in perception and decision-making in complex driving environments.